sf-inc/sihywtcamd/README.md

 ### Vindicator

-N/A
+Can sometimes be faster

 ### Witch

 Slightly increased spawn chance

+Flees the player

 ### Shulker

-Nausea/blindness when struck by a projectile
+Blindness (5 seconds) when struck by a projectile

 ## Player changes